 Quarterly Disclosure.
 The Portfolios will publicly disclose the complete schedule of each Portfolio's holdings, as reported on a fiscal quarter-end basis, by making the information publicly available in a manner consistent with requirements established by the SEC.
-You may view a Portfolio's complete schedule of portfolio holdings for the most recently completed quarter online at https://www.pimco.com/en-us/pvit, or obtain a copy of the schedule by calling PIMCO at 1-866-746-2606.
-Except as provided below under "Disclosure of Portfolio Holdings-Monthly/Weekly Disclosure," this information will be available no earlier than the day on which it is transmitted to shareholders in the Portfolios' annual and semi-annual reports, or filed with and made publicly available by the SEC on Form N-PORT, which will occur on or about the sixtieth day after a fiscal quarter's end.
+You may view a Portfolio's complete schedule of portfolio holdings for the most recently completed quarter online at http://pvit.pimco-funds.com/FundReports.aspx, or obtain a copy of the schedule by calling PIMCO at 1-866-746-2606.
+Except as provided below under "Disclosure of Portfolio Holdings-Monthly/Weekly Disclosure," this information will be available no earlier than the day on which it is transmitted to shareholders in the Portfolios' annual and semi-annual reports, or filed with the SEC on Form N-Q, which will occur on or about the sixtieth day after a fiscal quarter's end.